Cataracts and Cataract Surgery Causes, Symptoms, and Treatment

 - The lens fibres form the bulk of the lens.
 They are long, thin, transparent cells, arranged lengthwise from the posterior to the anterior poles.
 They are stacked arranged in concentric layers.
 They have no nuclei and are composed mainly of crystallins (water-soluble proteins).
 The transparency of the lens is maintained by the arrangements of these fibres, their lack of intracellular bodies like nuclei, and their cytoskeletons which maintain the architecture.

 Transparency is maintained by the structure of the lens proteins and by the way they are stacked, linked and aligned.
 Disruption of the crystallin fibres will affect the integrity of the carefully composed structure, leading to protein aggregation.
-Cataracts result from the deposition of aggregated proteins in the lens, causing clouding, light scattering and obstruction of vision.
+Cataracts result from the deposition of aggregated proteins in the lens, causing clouding, light scattering, double vision and obstruction of vision.

 This depends upon the size and location of the opacity and whether one or both eyes are affected.
 The most consistent presenting features are: